brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 - Security: protect some endpoints with some sort of authentication (JWT token, basic, API tokens etc)
 - Metrics and Logs: as all requests would pass through it, many metrics and logs will be collected through this service

-GraphQL servers can implement some of these features -- developers can implement those quite easily as well -- but then what is and why GraphQL?

 > For more information on the API gateway pattern, give a look at [Nginx micro-services article](https://www.nginx.com/blog/building-microservices-using-an-api-gateway/) and on this [Chris Richardson article](https://freecontent.manning.com/the-api-gateway-pattern/).

 ## 🙋 Why GraphQL and not REST?